CDCgov/wastewater-informed-covid-forecasting/batch/README.md

 make container_push
 ```

-Confirm that the container is now present in the registry by navigating to [Github Packages](https://github.com/CDCgov/wastewater-informed-covid-forecasting/pkgs/container/renewalww)
+Confirm that the container is now present in the registry by navigating to the [`renewalww` container page in this repo](../../..//pkgs/container/renewalww).